KorfLab/FRAG_project/README.md

 ### Complementary approach ###

-Luca had an idea to look at the same problem from a different angle.
+We then followed up an idea to look at the same problem from a different angle.
 If any feature is enriched near breakpoints then we might expect that the 'average-distance-from-breakpoint-to-nearest-feature' will be much lower than when we randomize all of the breakpoints.

 E.g. for duplicated blocks, genes are (on average) 598 bp away from the nearest breakpoint (standard deviation is 1,936 bp).
 When you randomize the breakpoint locations you mostly end up moving genes further away from breakpoints.
 So if you shuffle 100 times, you might see an shuffled average distance that is lower than the real average distance only 1 time in 100 (P <= 0.01).